How mindfulness can help with grief

 “In times of grief, it’s hard to feel centred, but there can be a sense of returning to balance - even if it feels temporary - as you experience the emotions related to grief.”

-“Grief is difficult.
+Cynthia continues, explaining how mindfulness can help someone recognise their grief and heal: “Grief is difficult.
 In those tough times, one of the best things you can do is to be kind to yourself and allow yourself to feel what you are feeling.
 When you acknowledge those feelings, that’s when real healing begins.
-Let go of what you think you should feel and allow yourself to observe the emotions as they come, and gently watch until they go.
-Everyone deals with grief differently.
-A practice of mindfulness can help you establish a new normal.”
+Let go of what you think you should feel and allow yourself to observe the emotions as they come, and gently watch until they go.”

-“Right now, breathe in, and allow the physical sensations of your breath to have your full attention.
+Karla offered up some of the exercises you can try to help with your grief, beginning with mindful breathing: “Breathe in and allow the physical sensations of your breath to have your full attention.
 Cultivate an attitude of curiosity and interest about what is happening with your breath, what it feels like as the air moves into your nostrils, down the trachea, into the lungs - the small movements of your body - and what happens as you exhale, the change in temperature of the breath, shifts in the body.
 Stay with these physical sensations for a minute or two minutes.
-Doing this you are fully inhabiting this present moment.

 “Another technique is the place an object in front of you.
 Be curious about the object.
 Look at everything about that object.
 Imagine seeing the object as someone from another planet might see it.
 Notice the colours, how the light reflects off the object or doesn’t, notice details, curves, angles.
 When you’ve noticed everything you can visually, pick it up and explore it tactilely.
 Notice the texture, the edges, weight etc.